Xela3026/workflows-docs/docs/tutorials/basic/txt-file-stream.md

 <div className="dubheader">Goal</div>

 This tutorial will teach you how to use [file streaming](../../workflows.md#stream).
 It reads a file line by line and stores that information.
-The <BrandName/> API lets you upload and store files onto it.
+The <BrandName type="name"/> API lets you upload and store files onto it.
 So, file streaming is useful for retrieving the information from your own uploaded files (e.g. customer information).
-You could then use that to send out a campaign using another <BrandName/> endpoint.
-Learn how to access files stored in <BrandName/> with [this tutorial](./api-file-stream).
+You could then use that to send out a campaign using another <BrandName type="name"/> endpoint.
+Learn how to access files stored in <BrandName type="name"/> with [this tutorial](./api-file-stream).
 This tutorial will just focus on the basics.

 You will learn the fundamentals of file streaming and file reading.
 You will also learn how to use a new condition operator `"in"`, how to use non-grouped conditions, and how to use condition modifiers.